-First of all, my website is free of ads, so there are no annoying pop-ups or videos or banners that prevent you from enjoying the content.
+First of all, my website is free of ads and you will not find any affilate links, so there are no annoying pop-ups or videos or banners that prevent you from enjoying the content.
 There’s no tracking or cookies, which is also a plus.
 My practical guides and tutorials are free – I’m not charging anything for them.
 I keep my website updated with all the latest news and information and really do put in a lot of work every single day.
 You can even say mariushosting.com is my job.
 But I need to pay bills too, just like everybody else.

 Most other websites make money from advertising, affiliate links selling products and things like that.
-I don’t do any of that, except for my IP block list for which I ask for a small donation.
-I have a Synology NAS that is on 24/7, with all ports open to the Internet that acts like a black hole drawing in intruders which get blocked automatically.
+I don’t do any of that.
 So to keep dedicating so much time and effort to my website, I rely on donations.
 Is it that wrong?
 I do work for the donations I receive by offering quality, unique and practical content and support every single day.
 And, as many of the people coming to mariushosting for the content have told me, I am helping them pay their bills to.
 A lot of them actually have their own small businesses and come to mariushosting for the articles that help their business thrive, or so they tell me.
 Funny thing is, none of them ever made a donation after I’ve helped them, even though they tell me they are prosperous business owners with lots of clients.